About Pack 39

 What is the time commitment?

 In Pack 39, all Scouts and parents attend a monthly pack meeting (typically on a Tuesday evening, 6:30-7:30pm).
 Scouts should also expect to meet with their den at least once/month to work on den-specific activities.
-Each den sets their own day/time for this monthly meeting.
+Each den sets their own day/time for this monthly meeting, but den meetings are typically held at the same time on Sundays at Wilson Park in Carrboro.
 Beyond these two regular meetings, there are special events throughout the year like the Pinewood Derby, community service projects, and camping trips.

 Can't wait!
 How do I join?